On reduction of differential inclusions and Lyapunov stability: Reduced differential inclusions

-where, for any regular function $U\in\lip\left(\R^{n}\times\R_{\geq t_{0}},\R\right)$, and any set-valued map $H:\R^{n}\times\R_{\geq t_{0}}\rightrightarrows\R^{n}$, the reduction $G_{U}^{H}:\R^{n}\times\R_{\geq t_{0}}\rightrightarrows\R^{n}$ is defined as
+where, for any regular function $U\in\lip\left(\Omega,\R\right)$, and any set-valued map $H:\Omega\rightrightarrows\R^{n}$, the reduction $G_{U}^{H}:\Omega\rightrightarrows\R^{n}$ is defined as

-Prop. \ref{prop:Basic Set-Valued Thm.} and (\ref{eq:Ceragioli-minmax}) suggest that the only directions in $F$ that affect the stability properties of solutions to (\ref{eq:Inclusion}) are those included in $G_{V}^{F}$, that is, the directions that map the Clarke gradient of $V$ into a singleton.
-The key observation in this paper is that the statement above remains true even if $V$ is replaced with any arbitrary locally Lipschitz regular function $U$.
-The following proposition formalizes the aforementioned observation. \begin{prop} Let $F:\R^{n}\rightrightarrows\R^{n}$ be a locally bounded map with compact values such that $\dot{x}\in F\left(x\right)$ admits solutions over $\R^{n}$.
+The representation in (\ref{eq:Ceragioli-minmax}), along with \begin{publishedArticle} results such as \cite[Thm.
+2]{SCC.Bacciotti.Ceragioli1999}, \end{publishedArticle} \begin{preprint} Prop. \ref{prop:Basic Set-Valued Thm.}, \end{preprint} suggest that the only directions in $F$ that affect the stability properties of solutions to (\ref{eq:Inclusion}) are those included in $G_{V}^{F}$, that is, the directions that map the Clarke gradient of $V$ to a singleton.
+The key observation in this paper is that \emph{the statement above remains true even when $V$ is replaced by any arbitrary locally Lipschitz, regular function $U$.} The following proposition formalizes the aforementioned observation.
+For clarity, the proposition is stated here for autonomous differential inclusions.
+The analysis of nonautonomous differential inclusions is deferred to Thm. \ref{thm:Nonautonomous}. \begin{prpstn} Let $F:\R^{n}\rightrightarrows\R^{n}$ be a locally bounded map with compact values such that $\dot{x}\in F\left(x\right)$ admits local solutions over $\R^{n}$.
 Let $V\in\lip\left(\R^{n},\R\right)$ be a positive definite and regular function and let $U\in\lip\left(\R^{n},\R\right)$ be any other regular function.
 If